xxlsec/proteusdevice/README.md

 'proteusdevice' is immediately available for developers and commercial integrators as platform product.
 Contact info (@) xxlsec.com for more information.

-See wiki page for further information.
+See [wiki page](https://github.com/xxlsec/proteusdevice/wiki) for more details.

 REF: